EmblemHealth | UnitedHealthcare

 I get prescription drug coverage through my union — is anything changing?

 NYCE PPO does not change anything about your prescription drug coverage through your union.
 It will continue to be managed through your union.
 Just like now, those who do not have coverage through their welfare fund can purchase the optional prescription drug rider.
+For more information on the cost of the optional prescription drug rider, visit the Office of Labor Relations.

 Will I need to get new prescriptions with this plan?